Branded Masks: What You Need to Know

-By wearing face masks, we help everyone stay healthy.
+Branded face masks help everyone stay healthy.
 It’s no surprise custom branded face masks are popular company and school giveaways.
 Companies care about their employees whether working remotely or back at their desk in the office.
 The same is true with schools and universities.
-If your program is virtual or on campus, face protection is key.
+If your program is virtual or on campus, protection is key.
 And don’t forget customers or parents who may come to your location, too.

 How do you know the best branded masks to purchase?
 What are the mask features you should look for?